Fiona Kizzie Lee

 FRSM (Dist.); LRSM (Dist.); LTCL (Dist.)

-For Fiona, research and performance have always been equally important and the main pillars of her activities.
-In 2015, she delivered papers on early 17th-century Italian music at the 3rd Biennial Meeting of the East Asian Regional Association of the International Musicological Society and in 2016, in the 17th Biennial International Conference on Baroque Music in Canterbury, U.K.
+As a researcher, Fiona delivered papers on early 17th-century Italian music at the 3rd Biennial Meeting of the East Asian Regional Association of the International Musicological Society in 2015 and in 2016, in the 17th Biennial International Conference on Baroque Music in Canterbury, U.K..